Aliases for IGF2R Gene

-IGF2R (Insulin-Like Growth Factor 2 Receptor) is a Protein Coding gene.
-Diseases associated with IGF2R include hepatocellular carcinoma and mucolipidosis ii alpha/beta.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and GPCR Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.
+IGF2R (Insulin Like Growth Factor 2 Receptor) is a Protein Coding gene.
+Diseases associated with IGF2R include Hepatocellular Carcinoma and Adult Hepatocellular Carcinoma.
+Among its related pathways are Lysosome and Retrograde transport at the Trans-Golgi-Network.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and enzyme binding.

-Transport of phosphorylated lysosomal enzymes from the Golgi complex and the cell surface to lysosomes.
-Lysosomal enzymes bearing phosphomannosyl residues bind specifically to mannose-6-phosphate receptors in the Golgi apparatus and the resulting receptor-ligand complex is transported to an acidic prelyosomal compartment where the low pH mediates the dissociation of the complex.
-This receptor also binds IGF2.
-Acts as a positive regulator of T-cell coactivation, by binding DPP4.
+Mediates the transport of phosphorylated lysosomal enzymes from the Golgi complex and the cell surface to lysosomes (PubMed:2963003, PubMed:18817523).
+Lysosomal enzymes bearing phosphomannosyl residues bind specifically to mannose-6-phosphate receptors in the Golgi apparatus and the resulting receptor-ligand complex is transported to an acidic prelysosomal compartment where the low pH mediates the dissociation of the complex (PubMed:2963003, PubMed:18817523).
+The receptor is then recycled back to the Golgi for another round of trafficking through its binding to the retromer (PubMed:18817523).
+This receptor also binds IGF2 (PubMed:18046459).
+Acts as a positive regulator of T-cell coactivation by binding DPP4 (PubMed:10900005).